jetty-project/jetty-load-generator/README.md

             .transport( transport ) // the transport HTTP, HTTPS, H2 etcc .httpClientScheduler( scheduler ) //
             .loadGeneratorWorkflow( profile ) //
-            .build() //
+            .collectorPort( 0 ) // if port < 0 the collector will not be started and information display in log .build() //
             .start();